Peru

 Due to recent government dispositions, by exception, taxpayers that register tax losses in fiscal year 2020 and opted to apply system A will be able to offset such tax losses within the following five fiscal years after the year in which the loss is incurred (fiscal year 2021).
 However, any losses that are not offset within such period may not be carried forward to any future year.

-Payments to foreign affiliates
+Payments to foreign companies

 Payments in favour of non-domiciled beneficiaries may be deducted as a cost or expense in the fiscal year in which they correspond to the extent that they have been effectively paid or credited within the term established to file the annual tax return (for the year in which they were incurred).
 Expenses that are not deducted in the fiscal year to which they correspond will be deductible in the fiscal year in which they are effectively paid, even if they have been registered in a previous fiscal year.